oracle/weblogic-toolkit-ui/documentation/1.0/content/navigate/kubernetes/k8s-ingress-controller.md

 ### Ingress Controller
 This section supports two distinct functions related to an ingress controller.
 First, it supports installing an ingress controller to a Kubernetes cluster.
-Second, it supports adding the necessary routes to an ingress controller to make a deployed WebLogic domain's end-points accessible.
+Second, it supports adding the necessary routes to an ingress controller to make a deployed WebLogic domain's endpoints accessible.

 #### Design View
 `Design View` helps you specify the data needed to install an ingress controller, if desired, and